Table of Contents

 Name and social security number.
 Record each new employee's name and number from his or her social security card.
 Any employee without a social security card should apply for one.
 See section 4.

 Correcting Form 941 or Form 944.
 If you discover an error on a previously filed Form 941 or Form 944, make the correction using Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund, or Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund.
 Forms 941-X and 944-X are stand-alone forms, meaning taxpayers can file them when an error is discovered.
-Forms 941-X and 944-X are used by employers to claim refunds or abatements of employment taxes, rather than Form 843.
+Forms 941-X and 944-X are used by employers to claim refunds or abatements of employment taxes, rather than Form 843, Claim for Refund and Request for Abatement.
 See section 13 for more information.

 Income tax withholding.
 Withhold federal income tax from each wage payment or supplemental unemployment compensation plan benefit payment according to the employee's Form W-4 and the correct withholding table.
 If you have nonresident alien employees, see Withholding income taxes on the wages of nonresident alien employees in section 9.Withhold from periodic pension and annuity payments as if the recipient is married claiming three withholding allowances, unless he or she has provided Form W-4P, Withholding Certificate for Pension or Annuity Payments, either electing no withholding or giving a different number of allowances, marital status, or an additional amount to be withheld.
 Do not withhold on direct rollovers from qualified plans or governmental section 457(b) plans.
 See section 9 and Publication 15-A, Employer's Supplemental Tax Guide.
 Publication 15-A includes information about withholding on pensions and annuities.